A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: The partition strata are supports

 The second isomorphism is $S_r$-equivariant, while in the first isomorphism the $S_r$-rep\-re\-sen\-ta\-tions differ by the sign character. \end{lemma} \begin{proof} Consider the boundary of the complex of all subsets of the edges of $\Gamma_r$.
 Its geometric realization is the boundary of an $N-1$-simplex, i.e.\ an $N-2$-dimensional sphere.

-The first isomorphism is the content of Exercise 7.43 of \cite{bjorner} and amounts to combinatorial Alexander duality, once one notices that $\mathscr{C}(\Gamma_{r})$ and $\Nspan(\Gamma_r)$ are Alexander dual complexes in $\partial \Delta^{N-1}$ (see \cite{bjotan} for a quick proof if Alexander duality which is adapted to this context).
+The first isomorphism is the content of {\cite[Exercise 7.43 on page 278]{bjorner}} and amounts to combinatorial Alexander duality, once one notices that $\mathscr{C}(\Gamma_{r})$ and $\Nspan(\Gamma_r)$ are Alexander dual complexes in $\partial \Delta^{N-1}$ (see \cite{bjotan} for a quick proof of Alexander duality which is adapted to this context).
 We see that the isomorphism is twisted by the sign representation considering the action of $S_r$ on the top cohomology of the ambient sphere (\cite[Theorem 2.4]{Stanley}).

 The second isomorphism, due to Folkman, is (\cite[Theorem 3.1]{folk}), using that the set of edges of $\Gamma_r$ forms a crosscut of the partition lattice.
 To see that this isomorphism is $S_r$-equivariant we briefly recall Folkman's argument.